Recently released data found that most of the PPP loans went to mostly larger companies. Learn how Dupaco helped the small businesses.

-The loan program aims to help small- and mid-sized businesses maintain cash flow during this challenging financial time.
-Eligible borrowers can also apply for loan forgiveness.
+The loan program has aimed to help small- and mid-sized businesses maintain cash flow during this challenging financial time.
+While the loan application window has closed, eligible borrowers can still apply for loan forgiveness.

-Learn how to apply for a PPP loan or PPP loan forgiveness here.
+Learn how to apply for PPP loan forgiveness here.

 COVID-19 Economic Injury Disaster Loan